-1 However, this approach is based on estimates of the monthly probability of size class fish 2 moving from the Little Colorado River during the July-August and August-September intervals, 3 ω{IS}^1 .
+However, this approach is based on estimates of the monthly probability of size class fish moving from the Little Colorado River during the July-August and August-September intervals, ω{JS}^1 .
 Unfortunately, this is the parameter in the multistate model that is most likely to be biased because of details of sampling.
-In short, up until 2013, all July and August marking of humpback 4 5 chub at the Little Colorado River was limited in its spatial extent to an area near the confluence, 6 which is likely to have a higher rate of export than the Little Colorado River as a whole.
-7 Moreover, over two-thirds of the marked fish were marked in 2011 and 2012, years that 8 exhibited large increases in the abundance of size class 1 humpback chub in the juvenile chub 9 monitoring (JCM) reach, thereby suggesting higher export (see Yackulic et al. 2014, for a full discussion).
-Lastly, both July recruitment, N_I^1 , and movement out of the Little Colorado River, 10 ω{IS}^{1} , may exhibit substantial interannual variability (in comparison to, say, adult survival), even 11 though the limited number of marked fish released in July and August into the Little Colorado 12 River in 2009 through 2012 does not allow us to estimate interannual variability in our models.
-13 14
+In short, until 2013, all July and August marking of humpback chub at the Little Colorado River was limited in its spatial extent to an area near the confluence, which is likely to have a higher rate of export than the Little Colorado River as a whole.
+Moreover, over two-thirds of the marked fish were marked in 2011 and 2012, years that exhibited large increases in the abundance of size class 1 humpback chub in the juvenile chub monitoring (JCM) reach, thereby suggesting higher export (see Yackulic et al. [2014] for a full discussion).
+Last, both July recruitment, N_J^1 , and movement out of the Little Colorado River, ω{JS}^1 , may exhibit substantial interannual variability (in comparison to, say, adult survival), even though the limited number of marked fish released in July and August into the Little Colorado River, ω{JS}^1 , may exhibit substantial interannual variability (in comparison to, say, adult survival), even

-15 Therefore, a different approach was taken that is based on the estimated increase in size 16 class 1 abundance in the JCM reach between July and September, as well as the estimated 17 proportion of humpback chub in the JCM reach, τ , and survival rates in both the Little Colorado 18 River, φ^1 , and Colorado River, φ^6 .
-(Note that humpback chub in size class 1 in the Colorado 19 River are frequently two or more years old, whereas almost all size class 1 fish caught in the 20 Little Colorado River in the fall are YOY fish).
-This approach involved solving the following 21 equations for N_f^1 and ω{JS}^1 for each year:
+Therefore, a different approach was taken that is based on the estimated increase in size class 1 abundance in the JCM reach between July and September, as well as the estimated proportion of humpback chub in the JCM reach, τ , and survival rates in both the Little Colorado River, φ^1 , and Colorado River, φ^6 .
+(Note that humpback chub in size class 1 in the Colorado River are frequently 2 or more years old, whereas almost all size class 1 fish caught in the Little Colorado River in the fall are YOY fish).
+This approach involved solving the following equations for N_I^1 and ω{IS}^1 for each year:

-$$N{J}^{1} = \frac{N{S}^{1}}{\left[\phi^{1} \left(1 - \omega{JS}^{1}\right)\right]^{2}}$$
+$$N{J}^{1} = \frac{N{S}^{1}}{\left[\phi^{1}(1 - \omega{JS}^{1})\right]^{2}}$$ and